metayeti/YABS.js/HOWTO.md

 - `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build/` directory.
 If this directory doesn't exist at build time, it will be created.

 - `"html"` lists all HTML files associated with the web application.
 This can be a plain string with a single file like used above, or it can be a list of many HTML files.
-Files listed in this entry will have their `<script>` tags appropriately updated to match the compiled sourcefiles (if we wish to avoid this behavior we can list them in `"files"` instead).
+Files listed in this entry will have their `<script>` tags appropriately updated to match the compiled source files (if we wish to avoid this behavior we can list them in `"files"` instead).
 Note that YABS.js only supports `<script>` updates for elements which are listed on individual lines (for simplicity's sake YABS.js only does dirty substitution and doesn't actually parse the HTML files themselves).

-- `"sources"` lists all JavaScript sourcefiles that we want to build and process.
+- `"sources"` lists all JavaScript source files that we want to build and process.
 By default, YABS.js will just minify the sources.

 - `"files"` lists all files associated with the web application that we do not wish to process, we simply wish to have them copied over and updated on subsequent builds.
 These are usually all the files associated to the web application that aren't source code.
 Each entry is either an individual file or a pattern mask.
 In the example above, `img/*` means we wish to fetch everything in the `img/` directory.
 A `*` mask means we want to capture the contents of the directory plus all its subdirectories and their content.
 A `*.*` mask would capture all files within the directory, but it would skip subdirectories.
 A `*.txt` would capture files with `.txt` extension in the directory, skipping subdirectories.
 Please note that masks can only be used in the `"files"` entry.